asalamon74/solarwind/solarmiddle_tutorial.md

 ## Steps of processing

-_Images are created using the default values of the script_.
+_Sample images are created using the default values of the script_.

 |Step 0|Step 1|Step 2|
 |------|------|------|